luisott/palma-ui/src/README.md

 ### Add your own material theme (optional)
 This library can be themed using material ui themes.
-At the root component of your application (e.g. `App.js`) do:
+At the root component of your application do:
 ~~~js
 import React from "react";